 For the period of time that the governor’s Stay-at-Home directive remains in place, we will be providing care for only our parents who work in essential businesses as stated by the governor (all grocery stores, pharmacies, childcare facilities, gas stations, food supply chains, and other things that offer people basic crucial needs).
 In order to function within the intent of the governor’s directive, we will be keeping only our Puyallup Early Learning Center open to provide care for families who fit this criteria.

-Child care is available at the Puyallup Early Learning Center for CCS families serving the community with children ages 6 weeks to 12 years old needing care.
+Child care is available at the Puyallup Early Learning Center and our Frederickson Campus for CCS families serving the community with children ages 6 weeks to 12 years old needing care.
 This will be in effect until the governor’s directive is lifted.

 As circumstances continue to unfold, we are doing our best to get answers for additional questions that you may have.
 We will continue to update you and keep you informed on this page as we navigate through this time.